+We believe heritage breeds are an important part of our country’s agricultural history.
 Establishing a quality breeding program benefits the genetics of a rare breed and connects you to other breeders for selling (or trading) good stock.
-Animals that don’t make the grade for reproducing can be harvested and marketed as exciting new foods to customers.
+Animals that don’t make the grade for reproducing can be harvested and sold as delicious food to customers.

 The Navajo-Churro sheep is a great example of a heritage breed with many wonderful attributes for the small or large farm.
 They are a regal, lean, and long-legged sheep that come in a range of colors and patterns.
-They grow up to 10 inches of double-coated wool per year.
-They are resistant to disease and parasites, excellent browsers, tolerant of extremes in temperature and drought conditions, superior mothers, alert, social, and intelligent.
+They grow up to 12 inches of double-coated wool per year.
+They are resistant to disease and parasites, adventurous browsers, tolerant of extremes in temperature and drought conditions, superior mothers, alert, social, and intelligent.
 They can be polled or multi-horned.
 Last but not least, they taste exquisite.
 The meat is refined and subtle, delicately perfumed with the scent of lamb.

 The Navajo-Churro is also a historic animal.
 The sheep were first brought to the Caribbean and Mexico by the Spaniards in 1494.
 They were well-established in the American Southwest by the late 1500s.
 The Navajo people embraced shepherding and incorporated the sheep into their culture for wool and meat.
 Keeping livestock and weaving textiles became a foundational element of the Navajo lifeway.
 “Sheep Is Life” is a belief system as well as a continuing annual celebration (held in Tsaile, Arizona) of traditional Navajo shepherding and weaving culture.